samdturner/PartnerSaver/README.md

 ```

+PartnerSaver follows the rule of creating one .scss file per react component.
+This keeps the code base well organized and scalable.
 Locally scoped CSS classes can be reused by other components.
 The below item shows how a .partnerRow sass class inherits from the .taskRow class.

 ```
 # client/app/bundles/components/Partner/PartnerItem.scss